 Jesus hired 12 men for a mission.
 He trained them.
 He equipped them.
 Then, he left.
 Later, on the Day of Pentecost, He equipped them further.
 Largely, none of the disciples had a clear template for the call.
-It was in AD 69 when Roman General Titus was putting Jerusalem on ruins that the action began.
-Titus and Emperor Vespasian have destroyed the Ark of Covenant and demolished the Temple which Nehemiah had rebuilt (the Temple was originally built by King Solomon but was successively destroyed) around 5th century B.C.
+It was in AD 69 when Roman General Titus was putting Jerusalem in ruins that the action began.
+Titus and Emperor Vespasian have the rebuilt Temple destroyed (the Temple was originally built by King Solomon but was successively destroyed).

 With Jerusalem desolate, the work of the men began.
 They had to leave Jerusalem to live.
-Jeremiah (Jeremiah 16:16) had prophesized this destruction many centuries ago.
+Jeremiah (Jeremiah 16:16) had prophesied this destruction many centuries ago.

 “Behold, I am sending for many fishers, says the Lord, and they shall catch them; and afterwards I will send for many hunters, and they shall hunt them from every mountain and every hill, and out of the clefts of the rocks.
 (Jeremiah 16:16)